 you will see your main dashboard.
 It will look a little empty at first but as

 you start to create Matters, Tasks and time your activity it will soon start

 Granting access to other users in your organization

-This action will give consent to Microsoft to let Matter365 app read Office 365 on behalf of other people in your company.
-It is a standard consent required for all third party applications that connect to Office 365.
+This action will give consent to Microsoft to let Matter365 app read Microsoft 365 on behalf of other people in your company.
+It is a standard consent required for all third-party applications that connect to Microsoft 365.

 You can use the same page to add licenses to other people from your organization.

 To do this use Add license button and select people from your company you would like to assign licenses to.